Anglet: Middle Ages

 There are also references to orchards and mills at Mufale/Aumufale (on the Anglet border) and at Balaison/Balichon.
 In the current area of Pontots/Beyries there is also Dames de Montori (not Montaury), a religious order of Saint-Bernard d'Esteyron (no relation to the Bernardines of the nineteenth century) who established themselves on the Route de Biarritz.
 They later moved to the right bank (which was perhaps their original monastery) and were dependent on the Bishop of Dax and not of Bayonne.

 Anglet also had a port area, Fausquette/Hausquette, where resin, wine, cider (then called "pomade") and wheat (then called blat) were loaded.
 The Hausquette Mill cited in 1256 in the Book of Gold of Bayonne is located on the Maharin Stream near this port.
 The building is now a private house located at 181 rue de Hausquette still visible and referred to by the city as a "Route for walking and cycling - Streams and fountains - Discover the historic and natural heritage of Anglet".

 In the Middle Ages, Bayonne was already a fortified city under English domination from the 12th to the 15th centuries.
 The population became more numerous and extended beyond the perimeter walls to settle in the suburbs surrounded by fields and vineyards where the suburb of Saint Léon was an extension from the gate of the same name.
 The chronicler Froissart stated that "the suburb (was) as important as the city".
 Saint Léon was organized around its church (Saint Léon) and extended to the "Port of Beyries" and "to the Arritzague Stream".
 The church dates back to 1089.
 Two parishes seem to have been identified: Saint Léon and Brindos.
 However, before the end of the 16th century, Bayonne was taken from the English by the Kingdom of France and the suburbs were demolished (Saint Léon, Marracq, and Beyris) as being too close and too prejudicial to the defence of the walled city, which concentrated within the confines of the existing small and large Bayonne (which explains the density and height of buildings in the centre of Bayonne).
 France was wary of Spain who tried several times to capture Bayonne (1523 and 1552).

-In 1557, the Saint Léon church was demolished and transferred to its current location in 1564 in front of the current town hall of Anglet.
+In 1557, the Saint Léon church was demolished and transferred to its current location in 1564 in front of the current Hôtel de Ville (town hall) of Anglet.
 As Manex Goyhenetche points out in his book on Anglet, the city was then "the surrounding countryside of Bayonne", "densely populated rural suburb of peasants".
 It was more than a single entity, but a set of different districts including religious buildings (chapels) which have disappeared today.
 It was a large rural territory dominated by a topography of landforms (plateaus and terraces) and lower parts (Barthes and streams) covered various agricultural operations, woods, orchards, vineyards, and mills which lived on agriculture and cattle.